lambdao-dev/lambdao-dev.github.io/_posts/2024-09-15-GitAbsorbforgreatHygiene.md

 - [tig](https://jonas.github.io/tig/doc/tig.1.html), a text-mode interface for Git that is nice for browsing the history

 Make sure to make git the whole team's most trustworthy sidekick.
-Once Git has become your , it feels really primitive to work with technologies that do not have the same level of safety.
+Once Git has become yours, it feels really primitive to work with technologies that do not have the same level of safety.